 Most of the facts you are about to read have never been made public before.
 Although this information is going to be quite different from what you may have seen elsewhere, we are sure that you will find that having this knowledge will benefit you immediately.

-10 Facts that Doctors won’t tell you about ulcer treatments…
+The 10 facts that most doctors won’t tell you

 - H. pylori is the main cause of stomach ulcers- and is getting increasingly resistant to antibiotic treatments.